-PLEASE SUBMIT YOUR APPLICATION BY January 15, 2019
+PLEASE SUBMIT YOUR APPLICATION Today!

-This residency and master class will provide you a studio, access to a complete printmaking shop, encaustic facility and living quarters surrounded by the beauty of Cape Cod in August.
+This residency and master class will provide you a studio, access to a complete printmaking shop, encaustic facility and living quarters surrounded by the beauty of Cape Cod in August/September.
 The program will be limited to only 8 participants and will be subject to a portfolio submission process.

 The price of this residency is $3,200, which includes housing, shared studio & Masterclass with Michael David.

-The goal of this hybrid master class/residency will provide you the time to focus on your work away from the distractions of day-to-day routines and to participate in the shared energy of like-minded artists as you take your work to new levels and prepare for exhibition opportunities.
+The goal of this hybrid master class/residency will provide you the time to focus on your work away from the distractions of day-to-day routines and to participate in the shared energy of like-minded artists as you take your work to new levels and prepare for exhibition opportunities

 Michael David will work with you via Skype or phone for two hour long sessions (email as needed) prior to your arriving at the residency.
 This will allow Michael to gain a better understanding of you, your work and goals to maximize your experience.
 He will also be available on a consistent basis for dialogue about your work during the time in Truro, with the artwork produced being part of a final exhibition.

-Michael David has been exhibiting internationally sine 1981, first with the Historical Sidney Janis and then with M. Knodler & Co for over two decades.
+Michael David A Guggenheim Fellow has been exhibiting internationally since 1981, first with the Historical Sidney Janis and then with M. Knodler & Co. for over two decades.
 Exhibiting widely throughout the United States for 30 years, and has been the subject of much historical and curatorial acclaim.
-His work is included in the permanent public collections of the Museum of Modern Art in New York, the Guggenheim Museum in New York, the Museum of Contemporary Art in Los Angeles, and the Los Angeles County Museum of Art, among several prominent private collections.
-In the last decade David established the Fine Arts Workshop in Atlanta working with artists on an immersive one to one basis helping artists to develop their voice and professional practices, helping artists find exhibition opportunities and helping them prepare to take their individual expressions.
-In the last five years David establish, Directed and Curated two of the most successful Galleries in Brooklyn, Life On Mars (no longer in existence) and his current curatorial project David & Schweitzer Contemporary.
+His work is included in the permanent public collections of the Metropolitan Museum of Art in New York, the Guggenheim Museum in New York, The Brooklyn Museum in New York, The Houston Museum of Contemporary Art, the Denver Museum of Contemporary Art, the Museum of Contemporary Art in Los Angeles, and the Los Angeles County Museum of Art and subject of a one -person exhibition at Aspen Museum of Art .
+Over the last decade David established the Fine Arts Workshop in Atlanta , working with artists on an immersive one to one basis helping artists to develop their voice and professional practices, helping artists find exhibition opportunities and helping them prepare to take their individual expressions to the next level, while expanding this part of this practice to include residencies and workshops in Dallas Texas, Truro Ma and Brooklyn .